 Shop for presents

 In December, Merchants’ Gate Plaza transforms into a festive winter market, featuring aisles of gifts and jewelry from New York City designers as well as foods from local artisans.
-The Columbus Circle Holiday Market, a tradition for more than a decade, is open daily from December 4 to 24.
-Don’t miss the Conservancy’s booth—bring a piece of the Park home for the holidays!
+The Columbus Circle Holiday Market, a tradition for more than a decade, is open daily throughout December.
+Don’t miss the Conservancy’s booth so you can bring a piece of the Park home for the holidays!

 Enjoy the Central Park Holiday Lighting

-Celebrate the season at our free Holiday Lighting on Thursday, December 5 at the Charles A. Dana Discovery Center.
+Celebrate the season at our free Holiday Lighting which takes place at the Charles A. Dana Discovery Center in the first week of December.
 Meet Santa and friends, watch a live ice-carving demonstration, sing carols on the Plaza, and warm up with hot cocoa and cookies.
 The event concludes with the lighting of a flotilla of trees on the Harlem Meer.

 Each New Year’s Eve, the New York Road Runners hosts a Midnight Run in Central Park.
 The four-mile trek through the Park begins at the stroke of midnight.
-At the same time, fireworks light up the night, ushering in 2020.
+At the same time, fireworks light up the night, ushering in the next year.

 See a show at the Swedish Cottage

 Under the direction of the City Parks Foundation, the Swedish Cottage is home to one of the last public marionette companies in the country.
-See their original production, Yeti, Set, Snow!, from November 12 to February 23.
+Their schedule changes, so be sure to check out this page for the most relevant updates!

 Go ice skating

-Take in the views while you glide across the ice in Wollman Rink or Lasker Rink.
+Take in the views while you glide across the ice at Wollman Rink (and once its construction is complete, the new ice rink at the Harlem Meer Center—formerly Lasker Rink).
 Both offer skate and locker rentals and are open on holidays; hours and ticket prices vary.
 If you’re looking for a more old-fashioned experience, when conditions permit and the ice is consistently at least six inches thick, Conservatory Water also opens for free ice skating—just bring your own skates!

 Befriend some animals